PROPERTY SETTLEMENT SUPPORT

 Resolving property settlement disputes

-Many property settlement matters resolve through negotiation or dispute resolution processes.
+Many property settlement matters resolve through negotiation, mediation or dispute resolution processes.
 Where appropriate, we assist clients with preparation and strategy to support constructive discussions and settlement.

 However, if agreement cannot be reached, further steps may be required.
 In these situations, we provide clear advice on available options and guide clients through the process with a focus on efficiency and clarity.